MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/apps-package.md

 An app manifest describes your app's configuration, including its capabilities, required resources, and other significant attributes with the name `manifest.json` in the app package.

+You can create an app through one of the following platforms:

+* Teams Toolkit
+* Teams Developer Portal

 If you're using the Teams Toolkit to develop an app, the app manifest generates from a template file based on the selected capabilities when developing the app.
 You can then customize the manifest file in [Microsoft Visual Studio Code](../../toolkit/TeamsFx-preview-and-customize-app-manifest.md) or [Microsoft Visual Studio](../../toolkit/toolkit-v4/TeamsFx-preview-and-customize-app-manifest-vs.md) based on your requirements.
 You can also zip the app package and validate the app manifest file in Teams Toolkit.

-When publishing to the Microsoft Teams Store, make sure your manifest references to the latest [schema](~/resources/schema/manifest-schema.md).
+IF you're creating an app through Teams Developer Portal, see [steps to create and register an app](teams-developer-portal.md).

 You can add bot, tab, message extensions, and other capabilities to your app by updating the app manifest with the required app capability.
 For more information, see [build app with app capabilities](../../get-started/get-started-overview.md).

-*Sample code reference*
+When publishing to the Microsoft Teams Store, make sure your manifest references to the latest [schema](~/resources/schema/manifest-schema.md).
+For a sample manifest, refer to [Hello world sample app](https://github.com/OfficeDev/Microsoft-Teams-Samples/blob/main/samples/app-hello-world/csharp/demo-manifest/app-hello-world.zip).

 ## App icons